electron-forge/electron-forge-docs/templates/typescript-+-webpack-template.md

 {% endhint %}

 Once you've initialized the template, you'll need to run `npm start` in the generated directory.
 See the [Webpack Plugin](../config/plugins/webpack.md) documentation for Electron Forge-specific configuration options.

+Note: Executing `npm start` immediately after creating the app will reliably produce two errors due to [an issue with electron](https://github.com/electron/electron/issues/41614)that is currently marked as "wontfix."
+The appropriate solution for you depends on your specific app, but a temporary fix can be performed with two changes to `main.js`.
+First, comment out line 23 (`mainWindow.webContents.openDevTools()`), second, add `app.disableHardwareAcceleration()` at the end of the file.